SUMMER PLAYWRITING WORKSHOP

 ADDITIONAL DETAILS

--Sessions are held over Zoom and make use of Google Classroom.
+-Sessions are held over Zoom and make use of Canvas for sharing materials.

 -To maintain the in-person feel, we will generally keep cameras on, but you’re welcome to turn off “self view,” and we’ll build in micro breaks for our eyes and bodies to ward off Zoom fatigue.